Textile: Environmental and health impacts

 After the oil industry, the fashion industry is the second biggest polluter of agricultural land, which has several harmful impacts on the environment.
 As the industry grows, the effect on the environment is worsening.
 Textile manufacturing is one of the oldest and most technologically complicated industries.
-This industry's fundamental strength stems from its solid manufacturing base of a diverse range of fibers/yarns ranging from natural fibers such as jute, silk, wool, cotton, and jute, to synthetic or manufactured fibers that include polyester, viscose, nylon, and acrylic.
+This industry's fundamental strength stems from its solid manufacturing base of a diverse range of fibres/yarns ranging from natural fibres such as jute, silk, wool, and cotton, to synthetic or manufactured fibres that include polyester, viscose, nylon, and acrylic.

 Textile mills and their wastewater have grown in proportion to the increase in demand for textile products, generating a severe pollution concern around the world.
 Numerous textile industry chemicals pose environmental and health risks.
 Among the compounds in textile effluent, dyes are considered significant contaminants.
 Water pollution generated by the discharge of untreated wastewater and the use of toxic chemicals, particularly during processing, account for the majority of the global environmental concerns linked with the textile industry.

 Environmental impacts

 Clothing is necessary to meet the fundamental needs of humans.
 Increased population and living standards have increased the need for clothing, enhancing the demand for textile manufacturing; wet processing needs more water consumption.
-Conventional machinery and treatment procedures use enormous quantities of water, especially for natural fibers, which require up to 150 kg of water per kg of material.
+Conventional machinery and treatment procedures use enormous quantities of water, especially for natural fibres, which require up to 150 kg of water per kg of material.

 The textile sector is accountable for a substantial number of environmental impacts.
 However, the discharge of untreated effluents into water bodies is responsible for the majority of environmental harm produced by the textile sector.

-The textile sector is believed to utilise 79 trillion litres of water per year and to discharge around 20% of all industrial effluent into the environment.
-Reportedly, aromatic and heterocyclic compounds with color-display and polar groups make up most of the dyes used in textile coloration processes.
+The textile sector is believed to use 79 trillion litres of water per year and to discharge around 20% of all industrial effluent into the environment.
+Reportedly, aromatic and heterocyclic compounds with colour-display and polar groups make up most of the dyes used in textile coloration processes.
 The structure is more complex and stable, making it more difficult to degrade printing and dyeing wastewater.

+In addition, textiles constitute a significant percentage of landfill waste.
+In 2023, North Carolina State University researchers used enzymes to separate cotton from polyester in an early step towards reducing textile waste, allowing each material to be recycled.

+Textiles containing various kinds of plastics like polyesther, polyamide, elastan, polyacrylonitrile, aramid, polypropylene, etc. are also a significant source of environmental pollution and impose health risks through the emission of microplastics.